All Episodes

 He looks angry.

-Our hard work, our contribution, but what are we doing?
+Our hard work, our contribution.

-We're bounded by the chains of unemployment, being abroad is out of opportunities.
+We're bounded by the change of unemployment.

 Yeah, I'm just saying I'm one.

-If you're watching that and thinking, my god, the big dog has respawned on the wrong server.
+If you're watching that and thinking, my God, the big dog has respawned on the wrong server.

 It's like, no, we need to build order and prosperity.